Murders of John Goosey and Stacy Barnett: The perpetrators

-The murder
+The murders

-On Tuesday, July 21, 2009, the murder occurred at Stacy Barnett's second floor apartment within the Preservation Square condominiums, located at 904 W. 21st Street, in the West Campus area in Austin, Texas.
+On Tuesday, July 21, 2009, the murders occurred at Stacy Barnett's second floor apartment within the Preservation Square condominiums, located at 904 W. 21st Street, in the West Campus area in Austin, Texas.

-Thompson arrived at 9:50 AM that day.
+Thompson arrived at 9:50 am that day.
 Police said that Thompson shot Goosey multiple times in the head, went upstairs, and shot Barnett twice in the head, including the face.
 A police affidavit said that all three perpetrators agreed that Barnett, if present, "would be killed because she knew who Thompson was."
 After the couple was dead, Thompson retrieved his shell casings and smashed the victims' cell phones in an attempt to prevent police from tracing a phone call that he placed to Goosey before the killing.
-Thompson was picked up by the getaway driver at 10:12 AM.
+Thompson was picked up by the getaway driver at 10:12 am.
 Police said that Renick, who had helped plot and cover up the crime, served as the getaway driver.

-To prepare for the killing, according to Thompson, his accomplices helped him plot the crime.
+To prepare for the killings, according to Thompson, his accomplices helped him plot the crime.
 The group rearranged the furniture in Thompson's apartment to resemble the furniture in Barnett's apartment.
 Renick designed a homemade silencer used by Thompson.

 The police found no signs of forced entry into the Barnett residence.